Non-singular Bouncing Cosmology in $f(R,G,T)$--Quintom model: Stability Analysis and Ghost-Free Conditions

 \subsection{Perturbation Analysis and Numerical Stability Conditions}

 To establish the stability of our $f(R,G,T)$-quintom framework, we analyze both theoretical perturbation behavior and numerical stability conditions.
-We begin with scalar perturbations of the FLRW metric.
-Following the standard approach in modified gravity theories \cite{DeFelice2010, Sotiriou2010}, we consider the curvature perturbation as the primary dynamical variable, while the quintom fields contribute through their background evolution and potential terms.
+Following the standard approach in modified gravity theories \cite{DeFelice2010, Sotiriou2011}, we consider scalar perturbations of the FLRW metric.
+In the Newtonian gauge (see Appendix~\ref{sec:Perturbations}), the line element is: